essepuntato/rash/grammar/README.md

 ## Research Article in Simplified HTML (RASH)

-The **Research Articles in Simplified HTML** (*RASH*) format is a markup language that restricts the use of HTML elements to only 25 elements for writing academic research articles.
-It is possible to includes also RDFa annotations within any element of the language and other RDF statements in Turtle format by using the appropriate tag "script".
+The **Research Articles in Simplified HTML** (*RASH*) format is a markup language that restricts the use of HTML elements to only 31 elements for writing academic research articles.
+It is possible to includes also RDFa annotations within any element of the language and other RDF statements in Turtle, JSON-LD and RDF/XML format by using the appropriate tag "script".

-The documentation (version 0.2.4) is available online at http://cs.unibo.it/save-sd/rash and is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
-It documents [RASH version 0.3.5](http://cs.unibo.it/save-sd/rash/grammar/rash.rng).
+The documentation (version 0.4) is available online at https://rawgit.com/essepuntato/rash/master/documentation/index.html and is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+It documents [RASH version 0.4](https://rawgit.com/essepuntato/rash/master/grammar/rash.rng).

 ### How to contribute